-Structural phenomena occurring in disordered materials often bring the features of criticality, i.e. long range correlations and self similar patterns, like for example in the pattern of a propagating crack.
-Despite their complexity, it is often possible to understand and describe these phenomena by means of simple models like cellular automata and lattice gas.
+Out of equilibrium criticality Structural phenomena occurring in disordered materials often bring the features of criticality, i.e. long range correlations and self similar patterns, like for example a propagating crack.
+Despite their complexity, it is often possible to understand many features of these phenomena by means of simple models like cellular automata and lattice gases.